UKPLab/CARE/docs/source/for_developers/before_you_start.rst

 Deployment Build
 ----------------
 If you want to deploy your current CARE code, please double-check the ``.env.main`` file to make sure it meets your needs.
-For a deployment build simply run the following command to create a docker container (terminating in ``_main``), start it and detach it from your terminal.
+For a deployment build simply run the following command to create a docker container (name ends with ``_main``), start it and detach it from your terminal.

 .. code-block:: bash